akshadjaiswal/akshadjaiswal/README.md

 - 🔭 I’m currently working on [**HireMint**](https://github.com/akshadjaiswal/HireMint) — a MERN Stack job portal application.
 - 🏫 Exploring the depths of **Backend Development** and mastering **Node.js**.
 - 💻 Check out my projects and journey on [**My Portfolio**](https://akshadjaiswal-website.netlify.app/).
-- 🤝🏻 Excited to collaborate on **Web Development Projects** and bring ideas to life.
+- 🤝🏻 Excited to collaborate on **MERN Projects** and bring ideas to life.
 - 🌱 Continuously learning and building creative **React Projects** to level up my skills.

 ---